-ExaGrid looked at the first generation, traditional approaches to data deduplication and saw that all vendors had used block-level deduplication.
+ExaGrid looked at the first generation, traditional inline approaches to data deduplication and saw that all vendors had used block-level deduplication.
 This traditional method splits data into 4KB to 10KB groups of bytes called “blocks.”
 The backup software, due to CPU limitations, uses 64KB to 128KB fixed-length blocks.
-The challenge is that for every 10TB of backup data, the tracking table – or “hash table” – as one billion blocks.
+The challenge is that for every 10TB of backup data, the tracking table – or “hash table” – is one billion blocks.
 The hash table grows so large that it needs to be housed in a single front-end controller with additional disk shelves, an approach referred to as “scale-up.”
 As a result, only capacity is added as data grows and since no additional bandwidth or processing resources are added, the backup window grows in length as data volumes increase.
 At some point, the backup window becomes too long and a new front-end controller is required, known as a “forklift upgrade.”
 This is disruptive and expensive.

 ExaGrid continues to innovate to fix backup…forever!